WLCR

 WLCR (1040 AM) is a radio station broadcasting a Catholic radio format.
 It is licensed to Mount Washington, Kentucky, and serves the Louisville metropolitan area.
 It carries programming from EWTN Radio and is owned by LCR Partners, L.P.

 WLCR is a Class D daytimer station.
-AM 1040 is a clear channel frequency reserved for WHO Des Moines.
+AM 1040 is a clear channel frequency reserved for WHO in Des Moines.
 By day, WLCR is powered at 1,500 watts non-directional.
-But to avoid interference to WHO, WLCR must leave the airwaves at night.
+To avoid interference to WHO, WLCR must leave the airwaves at night.
 Programming is heard around the clock on FM translator W235CZ at 94.9 MHz in Fisherville.